 Brad graduated from SUNY College of Agriculture and Technology at Cobleskill with bachelor’s degree in Fisheries and Aquaculture.
 During his undergraduate studies, he gained valuable experience in aquatics and fisheries management through his studies in limnological monitoring and hydroacoustics.
 At Cobleskill, classes were generally held outside in waist deep water, and it was here that Brad decided he wanted to pursue a career in improving water bodies.

 He then went on to earn his Master of Science degree in Environmental Science & Policy with a focus in Hydrology at Plymouth State University in 2013.
 As a graduate student, his research focused on the spatial distribution of stream water aluminum and the factors that influence the variability in stream water concentrations.
 This research was applied to improving forest management practices for the U.S. Forest Service in an effort to reduce the amount of toxic aluminum affecting aquatic organisms.

-Brad’s professional experience includes working as a fisheries biologist and water chemist at Lochow Ranch Pond and Lake Management in Bryan, Texas, where he dedicated his time to fisheries management and water quality improvement.
+Brad’s professional experience includes working as a fisheries biologist and water chemist at Lochow Ranch Pond and Lake Management in Bryan, TX, where he dedicated his time to fisheries management and water quality improvement.

-Brad currently resides in Oneonta, New York, where he spends much of his time with his young family.
+Brad currently resides in Oneonta, NY, where he spends much of his time with his young family.
 In his spare time, he enjoys working on an organic dairy farm, gardening and hunting.
 Brad has also begun hiking all the trails in the Catskill Mountains and would like to hike the Appalachian Trail and Pacific Crest Trail.